vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-server.md

 gfsh> stop server --name=server2
 ```

 There’s no separate stop command for receivers since they are tightly coupled to the server lifecycle.
-Gateway senders and receivers are essential for enabling WAN replication between GemFire clusters.
+Gateway senders and receivers are essential for enabling WAN replication between Tanzu GemFire clusters.
 They offer flexible configurations to optimize throughput, event batching, ordering, and persistence.

 ## Best Practices